vangberg/speecher/index.md

 Simply insert a placeholder!
 Remember the list I showed before?

-    * This is your first step !STEP
+    * This is your first step !
+STEP
-    * Let's add another .. !STEP
+    * Let's add another .. !
+STEP
-    * And a third! !STEP
+    * And a third! !
+STEP

+(Remove the space between ! and STEP.
+I should fix this.)

 That's all there is to it.

+***

+# Controlling your presentation

+* Proceed to next step/slide: mouse click or right arrow key
+* Go backwards: left arrow key

 Next slide will have some links for you.

 ***